namberino/digitizer/doc/network.md

 ## Input layer

-For the input layer, there's no processing, just taking in the data:
+For the input layer, there's no processing, just taking in the data ($X$):

 $$
 A_0 = X \ (784 * m)